AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 - UserApp, for interactions in which a "real" end user communicates with Globus services
 - ClientApp, for interactions in which an OAuth2 client, operating as a “service account”, communicates with Globus services.
+We used a pre-configured ClientApp to run the Ansible

 Details about these application types can be found at https://globus-sdk-python.readthedocs.io/en/stable/authorization/globus_app/apps.html